 One educated guess is that production could not start until 2019 at the earliest because of staff availability.
 The reason is that Susumu Mitsunaka, who directed the first three seasons of Haikyuu, was committed to directing the newly released Professor Layton anime for the foreseeable future.
-The Professor Layton spinoff is going to be 50 episodes and started broadcasting in April 2018, so it seemed like the director would not be available for another project until around the summer of 2019.
+The Professor Layton spinoff was 50 episodes long and started broadcasting in April 2018, so it seemed like the director would not be available for another project until around the summer of 2019.

 This educated guess is based on a brief comment from Yonkou Productions, who is well-known for providing accurate anime news.
 In April 2018, he was asked, “How soon do you think Haikyuu will get a new season announced?”
 Yonkou replied, “Stay faithful but our director is stuck working on the Professor Layton anime for a year so who knows.”
 In June 2018, he followed that comment up by explicitly stating that “there is no release date for Haikyu S4 ATM” and “nobody knows because Mitsunaka is currently on Professor Layton.”